Introducing the easiest, slickest, most

 And, to keep the pumpers from fat-fingering data, the app even notifies them when they’ve entered negative production or something doesn’t look quite right.

-How Modern Oil and Gas Production Software Applications Better Engage your Pumper...
+How Modern Oil Production Software Applications Better Engage your Pumper...

 Deliver clean data to the folks in the office and free up more time for him to focus on his route?
 Now, that’s leveraging your pumper!
 Clean data.
 Less admin work for the folks in-house.
 More time pumping.

 By accelerating the pumper’s ability to quickly key in production data, we free up time for more important activities such as preventative maintenance and roustabouting.
 However, the real advantage to having pumpers enter our production information for us is because our pumpers are already direct cost of us doing business.

 And, if we can achieve more productivity with the same cost (many times less cost, depending on how your company’s daily oil production reporting workflow is structured), why would we choose to offload the task of transcribing, compiling, and chasing down production reports on an in-house admin, tech, engineer, supervisor, or even you?

 We must refine the system before adding people.
 Adding people to a refined system multiplies output; however, using people as a fix to a poor system multiplies your problems.

 This may sound a bit harsh, but if you’re simply delegating to others before reevaluating the process, you’re now simply wasting somebody else’s time as opposed to your own.